 Clinical training occurs primarily located at three sites: Truman Medical Center, Hellman & Rosen Endocrine Associates, and Saint Luke’s Hospital of Kansas City.
 Additional training in pediatric endocrinology takes place at Children’s Mercy Hospital which hosts a pediatric endocrinology fellowship program.

-Truman Medical Center (TMC) Hospital Hill is an urban, academic medical center located on the same campus as the University of Missouri-Kansas City (UMKC) health sciences schools of Medicine, Nursing, Pharmacy, and Dentistry.
+Truman Medical Center (TMC) Health Sciences District (HSD) is an urban, academic medical center located on the same campus as the University of Missouri-Kansas City (UMKC) health sciences schools of Medicine, Nursing, Pharmacy, and Dentistry.
 TMC provides a broad array of acute and outpatient clinical services to a diverse patient population.
 It provides primary care and consultative services to 110,000 unique individuals across the lifespan.
-It is 237-bed, Level I trauma center known for programs in asthma, diabetes, HIV/AIDS, high risk obstetrics, ophthalmology, and women’s health.
+It is a 237-bed, Level I trauma center known for programs in asthma, diabetes, HIV/AIDS, high risk obstetrics, ophthalmology, and women’s health.
 TMC has been recognized five years in a row by Hospitals & Health Networks magazine as one of Health Care’s “Most Wired” organizations.
 TMC is the primary clinical training site for the UMKC School of Medicine medical students, and hosts clinical training for the UMKC’s 35 residency and fellowship programs.

 Children’s Mercy Hospital is a regional pediatric hospital ranked as one of the best children’s hospitals in America by U.S. News and World Report.
 They house the pediatrics department for UMKC, and host the required pediatric training for the UMKC School of Medicine’s students and residents.
 They sponsor a pediatric residency program and a pediatric fellowship program, and have 20 endocrinology faculty on staff.
 Their diabetes program cares for 1600 patients.
 Joint conferences are held with the pediatric endocrinology program quarterly.